PowerMaps

 However, these two extremes are exact opposites and this gives rise to the ‘Innovation Paradox’ (Salaman and Storey, 20022).
 It is this paradox that Russia Inc. needs to overcome today if it wants to turn its long list of breakthrough inventions into value-creating innovations and develop global industrial powerhouses.

 Put simply, the ‘innovation paradox’ states that, to innovate, an organisation must disrupt the established ways of doing things.
-But, while most leaders would agree that innovation is critical for their organisation’s survival and competitiveness, they often focus most of their efforts on simply doing ’the current thing’ better: optimising for stability by implementing ‘best practices’ in an attempt to eradicate failure from their operations.
+But, while most leaders would agree that innovation is critical for their organisation’s survival and competitiveness, they focus most of their efforts on simply doing ’the current thing’ better: optimising for stability by implementing ‘best practices’ in an attempt to eradicate failure from their operations.
 This is the right approach for anything on the right-hand side of the map — such as core client services, or internal payroll systems — as failure here could cripple a business.
 But this focus kills their ability to innovate.

 Innovation requires discovery and the development of new approaches that disrupt the status quo.
 But this can cause conflict inside the organisation.
 Those tasked with creating ‘the business of tomorrow’ are often seen as risky and dangerous by those running ‘the business of today’; while those creating ‘tomorrow’s business’ view those focused only on ’today’s business’ as stubborn and unimaginative.
 This is why bi-modal theories of organisational design fail to work in practice, as battles break out between the two, forcing leaders choose a side: Should they sacrifice the certain profits of today for potentially larger, but uncertain profits of tomorrow?
 Unsurprisingly, leaders tend to choose the certain profits of today (as their annual bonuses are tied to them).
 As a result, innovation suffers, and the organisation fails to adapt to a changing world.